TESTORGCI/webapp_upstream/README.md

 DIALECT = mysql

 To run the application run npm start.
-More yet to comefjfj